December 21, 2025 (2mo ago) — last updated January 15, 2026 (1mo ago)

 A three-tier system is often the sweet spot: effective, easy to understand, and motivating.
 A battle-tested setup looks like this:

-• Tier 1 (Foundation): 0–80% of quota.
-Rewards pipeline work and closes, ensuring reps are paid even if they fall short.
+• Tier 1 (Foundation): 0–80% of quota — rewards pipeline work and closes

-• Tier 2 (Target Zone): 81–120% of quota.
-Where you want most of your team to land.
+• Tier 2 (Target Zone): 81–120% of quota — where you want most reps to land

 Calculating Commission Rates That Drive Action